Last Updated on 2025-07-24 by Jorge Bastos

 O Polar

-The restaurant O Polar is another restaurant of reference when it comes to skewers with laurel sticks.
+The restaurant O Polar is another reference point when it comes to skewers with laurel sticks.
 It was another restaurant recommended by a Madeiran that we haven’t been to yet.
-As per our source, it is of good quality and price.
-As always, the espetada comes with fried corn, and bolo do caco.
+According to our source, it is of good quality and a good price.
+As always, the espetada comes with fried corn and bolo do caco.

 - Price – Good value for money, 10 to 15 € per person